How Can You Tell if Your Freezer Is Broken?

 - If the frost is primarily in the door area, it’s likely that the door was left ajar.
 Inspect your appliance to ensure that none of your items are blocking the door seals.

 - If the frost is light, snowy, and all over the freezer, the temperature is likely set too cold.
-When it’s set too low, the appliance cools too quickly, and the moisture doesn’t have a chance to dissipate before turning into snowflakes.
+When this is the case, the appliance cools too quickly and the moisture doesn’t have a chance to dissipate before turning into snowflakes.